 Fred Gaines is the Founding and Managing Partner of Gaines & Stacey LLP, a San Fernando Valley based law firm which specializes in land use, zoning, environmental law, related litigation and political advocacy.
-The firm, which has offices in Encino and Newport Beach, California, provides counsel and services to property owners, real estate developers, governmental agencies, community groups and individuals related to real estate and general business issues.
+The firm, which has offices in Woodland Hills and Costa Mesa, California, provides counsel and services to property owners, real estate developers, governmental agencies, community groups and individuals related to real estate and land use issues.

 Mr. Gaines concentrates his practice in a variety of areas, including administrative approvals, environmental (CEQA/NEPA) review of development projects, and litigation involving development projects, property transactions, boundary disputes, and other real estate related matters.
 Mr. Gaines has handled numerous matters before the California Coastal Commission and has acted as lead counsel for plaintiffs in the landmark cases Landgate v.
 California Coastal Commission and Lechuza Villas West v.
 State of California.

 Mr. Gaines is a Past President of the San Fernando Valley Bar Association and a Past Trustee of the Los Angeles County Bar Association.
-He is a Member of the California Building Industry Association Select Committee on Industry Litigation a Board Member of the Valley Economic Alliance, Past President of the Executives of the Los Angeles Jewish Home and the Past Chairman of the Valley Industry and Commerce Association (“VICA”).
+He is a Member of the California Building Industry Association Select Committee on Industry Litigation, Chair of the Valley Economic Alliance, Past President of the Executives of the Los Angeles Jewish Home and the Past Chair of the Valley Industry and Commerce Association (“VICA”).

 Mr. Gaines resides in Calabasas, California with his wife Jill.
-They have three adult children, Danielle (Jeremy) Pearlman, Stephanie and Allison.
+Jill is a past two term elected Board Member and President of the Las Virgenes Unified School District.
+They have three adult daughters, Danielle (Jeremy) Perlman, Stephanie (Alexander) Chapin, Allison, and two grandchildren.

 1997 – Present